rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

 ## What I Like About PEP-257

-I don’t hate *everything* about PEP-257, so before I get to the bad part, let me start by talking briefly about what I like.
+I don't hate *everything* about PEP-257, so before I get to the bad part, let me start by talking briefly about what I like.

 -   PEP-257 encourages developers to write docstrings for all modules, functions, and classes.
 This is awesome.
 I totally agree.
-Docstrings are extremely useful for developers, and help show off some of python’s awesome self-documenting and introspection capabilities.
+Docstrings are extremely useful for developers, and help show off some of python's awesome self-documenting and introspection capabilities.

 -   PEP-257 encourages the use of triple double quotes (“”“) as docstring